anuragxxd/anuragxxd/README.md

 I'm a University Student in India, pursing Computer Science as intrest.
 I've been actively involved as open-source contributor to different projects, where I am trying to solve the problems faced by community and imporve my skills.
 I've been doing this from around 2019.

-Other than that, I like to read mythologies & playing games.
+Other than that, I like to read mythologies & play games.

 My goal with GitHub is to be able to study and to work with OSS that is essential to the web continuing to thrive.